-To help make The SPIRIT Project the best it can be we have spent countless hours in courtrooms across the nation observing processes and how SPIRIT might help improve on existing practices.
-There were several reoccurring issues that we encountered with the youth referral process.
+To help make The SPIRIT Project the best it can be we have spent countless hours in courtrooms and collaboration with judges across the nation, observing the processes and asking the question “how can SPIRIT help improve existing Practices?”.
+There were several reoccurring issues that we encountered with the referral process.

-In multiple situations the team at The SPIRIT Project witnessed a youth being referred to a service provider that was either:
+In multiple situations the team at The SPIRIT Project witnessed an individual being referred to a service provider that was either:

 1) No longer in business due to a funding cut

 2) At full capacity, not accepting any new referrals

 3) Dozens of miles away from the youth’s place of residence

 Through no fault of the courts, judges and the court staff this individual was setup to fail the sentenced assignment due to the fact that the data in the hands of the referring individual was inaccurate or incomplete.

 Using the SPIRIT Project System a judge on a bench or court staff can, even prior to the case being heard, enter in the individual’s risk factors, interests, age, race, gender and location of residence and be immediately given referral options with the best match.

 1) Any service provider in the system is REQUIRED to keep their information up to date.
 If a referral is made and not accepted that service provider will become locked until they rectify the situation.
 This way if a frequently used service provider has shut down the system will know immediately and disallow any further referrals.

 2) Capacity becomes a non-issue with the SPIRIT Project Software, each service provider with a finite capacity will enter their available “inventory” and as referrals are made the available space reduces in the system so as not to refer individual to a provider that cannot accept them.
 As inventory becomes available the system updates to reflect this.